-These videos will provide you with a short and concise overview of the home buying process from start to finish.
-I hope you find them helpful!
+These videos will provide you with a short and concise overview of the steps to buying a home in Seattle from start to finish.

 1. Get educated